 Additionally, if you make a spouse contribution, you may be eligible for a tax offset of up to $540.
 The maximum offset applies if your spouse contribution is $3,000 or more, and your spouse’s assessable income (plus reportable fringe benefits and reportable employer superannuation) is less than $10,800.

-- You made a personal superannuation contribution of up to $1,000 (on a dollar for dollar basis);
+- You made a personal superannuation contribution of up to $1,000 (contributions are matched by the Government at 50%);

 - At least 10% of your income comes from eligible employment related activities; and